 Students are responsible for all University and Department regulations governing master’s degrees as outlined in this Catalog.
 The regulations governing the degree are those in effect at the time of advancement to candidacy.
 Until that time, students are governed by the most current Catalog.
 The advising of incoming graduate students is carried out by the graduate advisor, who explains the requirements of the program and carries out initial academic advising.
 It is required that the student arrange for this initial advising before or during his/her first semester.

 All entering students must take GEOL 500 (Introductory Graduate Seminar) during their first Fall semester.
-This course consists of faculty-given seminars that introduce new students to the Department and to the faculty and their research.
+This course consists of faculty-given seminars that introduce to new students the faculty and their research.
 One purpose of this is to encourage the student to find a thesis topic and thesis advisor by the end of the second semester.
 This is done with the help of the graduate advisor once the student has chosen a sub-discipline or option in which to specialize.

 Students are required to maintain a GPA of 3.0 or higher at all times.
 If at any time a student’s GPA drops below 3.0, that student will immediately be placed on probation for a maximum of two semesters.
 If the student does not bring the GPA back up to 3.0 during the probationary period, he/she will not be allowed to continue as a graduate student in this Department.
 In order for a student to regain status in the Department after failing to maintain this academic standard, he/she must formally reapply for Department admission.